petersohn/home_automation/README.md

   * `serverPort` (number): Port used by the web server.
 * [`config_device_specific.json`](example_config/config_device_specific.json):
   This file contains configuration that is specific to each device.
+  * `debug` (bool): Whether debug messages are sent through the serial port.
+If the serial ports are used as GPIO, this should be set to false.
   * `deviceName` (string): The name of the device.
 It should be unique for all devices running at the same time.
   * `pins` (composite): The pin configuration of the device.
 It is an array of